Overall: 177.8 x 64 x 58.5 cm (70 x 25 3/16 x 23 1/16 in.); without base: 157.4 cm (61 15/16 in.)

 Purchase from the J. H. Wade Fund 1929.981

 The bodhisattva is an enlightened being dedicated to the spiritual awakening of all beings.
-This white-marble torso exemplifies the quest for refinement and plasticity of form that mark the golden era of Tang Chinese Buddhist sculpture.
+This white marble torso exemplifies the quest for refinement and plasticity of form that mark the golden era of Tang Chinese Buddhist sculpture.
 The statue was conceived with great power and grandeur.
-The richly sensuous body leans forward; the slight sway of the hip on one side and upraised shoulder on the other result in an elegant S-curve.
+The slight sway of the hip on one side and upraised shoulder on the other result in an elegant S-curve.
 Emphatic lines cut into the stone create a sense of rhythm and reveal the sculptor’s skill and sureness of execution.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.